CLARIAH/burgerLinker/README.md

 ## Post-processing rules

-Links created by the execution of a *between* and *within* function can be filtered to exclude unlikely matched.
+Links created by the execution of a *between* and *within* function can be filtered to exclude unlikely matches.
 Filtering is done post processing and works by comparing event dates.
 For example, whether one's registered age at death (roughly) matches the difference between the date on the person's birth and death certificate.